DylanLeveille/C2KA-GUI/README.md

 However, we recommend testing out the project with various different text entries and to attempt producing the result shown in the example below.

-We do not recommend using the program with a resolution less than 1280x720.
+We do not recommend using the program with a resolution less than 1280x720 since some buttons and scrolling areas may not be properly displayed.

 ### Example: